 A. If regular or report assignments become vacant, less senior Rail Operators at the base may request a move-up.
 A Rail Operator who moves up must pick the entire assignment of the Rail Operator who vacated the run or report.
 If a Regular Rail Operator moves up to a report assignment, such Rail Operator will be placed on the same line as the Rail Operator who vacated.
-An Extra Board Rail Operator who moves up to a report assignment will remain on his/her picked board position.
-If new Day Extra Board RDO combinations or board positions become available, Day Extra Board Rail Operators at the base who could not have picked these RDO combinations or board positions may request a move-up; such move-up will be limited to the Extra Board Rail Operators.
-Rail Operator move-ups will be conducted only when they can be implemented at least 28 days prior to a shake-up.
+An Extra Board Rail Operator who moves up to a report assignment will remain on his/her picked board

+A. RAIL shall have a Day Extra Board and a Night Extra Board to fill those